Guided Assessments

 A more focused experience

 From sketches to high fidelity UI, I led the full end-to-end design effort.
 The primary challenge was balancing clinical nuance with intuitive usability.
+Every element was designed with clarity in consideration of the clinical context.

 Modular Workflows